ForgeRock/ds-operator/DEVELOPMENT.md

 ```

 When testing out of cluster, the controller on your desktop needs to open an ldap connection to the directory.
-The variables DEV_MODE (see above) configures the controller connect to  localhost:1389.
+The DEV_MODE variable  (see above) configures the connection to localhost:1636.
 In dev mode, port forward to the ds container:

 ```bash
 kubectl port-forward ds-0 1389
 ```
+## Secrets

-You must provide the following secrets:
+You must provide at a minimum the following secret

 * ds - keystore with the master keystore and pin.

-Created by Secret Agent
+Use the hack/secret_agent.yaml file to create the secrets

 ## Design notes / philosophy